🔗 URL Encoder/Decoder

 What is URL encoding and decoding?

-URL encoding, also known as percent-encoding, is a mechanism for converting special characters and non-ASCII characters in a URL into a safe format that can be transmitted over the internet.
-It replaces unsafe characters with a "%" followed by two hexadecimal digits.
-URL decoding is the reverse process, converting these encoded characters back to their original form.
+URL encoding, also known as percent-encoding, is a process that converts special characters in a URL into a format that can be safely transmitted over the internet.
+It replaces unsafe or reserved characters (like spaces, ampersands, or question marks) with a "%" followed by two hexadecimal digits.
+URL decoding is the reverse process, converting these percent-encoded sequences back into their original characters so they are human-readable.

 What's the difference between encodeURI and encodeURIComponent?